tatamiya/kedro_titanic/README.md

 Take a look at the [documentation](https://kedro.readthedocs.io) to get started.

+## ToDo

+- Save preprocessing objects such as label encoder.
+  - Avoid leakage

 ## Data Download

 Download the Titanic data from Kaggle using Kaggle API.